Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

-When the first elimination step is applied with $\Aplus = +$ and $\Atimes = \times$, the probability distribution defined by this new graphical model is the marginal distribution $p(x_{V \setminus \{i\}})$ of the original distribution $p$.
+\paragraph{Interpretation for marginalisation, maximisation and finding the mode of a distribution} When the first elimination step is applied with $\Aplus = +$ and $\Atimes = \times$, the probability distribution defined by this new graphical model is the marginal distribution $p_{V \setminus \{i\}}(x_{V \setminus \{i\}})$ of the original distribution $p$ (up to a constant).
 The complete elimination can be obtained by successively eliminating all variables in $X_A$.
-The result is a graphical model over $X_{V \setminus A}$ which is the marginal distribution $p(x_{V \setminus A})$.
+The result is a graphical model over $X_{V \setminus A}$, which specifies the marginal distribution $p_{V \setminus A}(x_{V \setminus A})$.
 When $A=V$, the result is a model with a single constant potential function with value $Z$.

-If instead $\Aplus$ is $\max$, and $\Atimes = \times$ (or $+$ with a log transformation of the potential functions) and $A=V$, the last potential function obtained after elimination of the last variable is equal to the maximum of the non normalized distribution.
-So evaluating $Z$ or the maximal probability of a graphical model can be both obtained with the same variable elimination algorithm, just changing the meaning of $\Aplus$ and $\Atimes$. \\ However, if one is interested in the mode itself, an additional simple computation is required.
-The mode is obtained by induction: if $x^*_{V \setminus \{i\}}$ is the mode of the graphical model obtained after the elimination of the first variable, $X_i$, then the mode of $p$ can be defined as $(x^*_{V \setminus \{i\}}, x^*_i)$ where $x^*_i$ is a value in $\Lambda_i$ that maximizes $\Atimes_{B\in\mathcal{B}}\psi_B(x^*_{V \setminus \{i\}},x_i)$.
-This maximization is straightforward to derive because $x_i$ can take only $|\Lambda_i|$ values. $x^*_{V \setminus \{i\}}$ itself is obtained by completing the mode of the graphical model obtained after elimination the second variable, and so on.
-We stress here that the procedure requires to keep the intermediary potential functions $\psi_{N_i}$ generated during the successive eliminations.
+If instead $\Aplus$ is $\max$, and $\Atimes = \times$ (or $+$ with a log transformation of the potential functions) and $A=V$, the last potential function obtained after elimination of the last variable is equal to the maximum of the non-normalised distribution.
+So evaluating $ Z $ or the maximal probability of a graphical model can be both obtained with the same variable elimination algorithm, just changing the definition of the $\Aplus$ (and $\Atimes$ if needed) operator(s). \\ Lastly, if one is interested in the mode itself, an additional computation is required.
+The mode is actually obtained by induction: if $x^*_{V \setminus \{i\}}$ is the mode of the graphical model obtained after the elimination of the first variable, $X_i$, then the mode of $p$ can be defined as $(x^*_{V \setminus \{i\}}, x^*_i)$, where $x^*_i$ is a value in $\Lambda_i$ that maximises $\Atimes_{B\in\mathcal{B}}\psi_B(x^*_{V \setminus \{i\}},x_i)$.
+This maximisation is straightforward to derive because $x_i$ can take only $|\Lambda_i|$ values. $x^*_{V \setminus \{i\}}$ itself is obtained by completing the mode of the graphical model obtained after elimination of the second variable, and so on.
+We stress here that the procedure requires to keep the intermediary potential functions $\psi_{N_i}$ created during the successive eliminations.